3D-Digitalisierung von Kulturdenkmalen der Technik

 3D Digitization of cultural monuments of technology as a source of technology history

-The Institute of History of KIT and the State Office for the Preservation of Monuments Baden-Württemberg in Esslingen are working as project partners within the framework of the eHeritage funding program of the BMBF to process cultural monuments of technology into virtual 3D models using methods of SfM digitization.
-The project is being implemented by Erika Érsek, M.A.
+The Department of History at KIT and the Baden-Württemberg State Office for Monument Preservation in Esslingen , as project partners in the BMBF's eHeritage funding programme, have processed cultural monuments of technology into virtual 3D models using SfM digitization methods.
+The project continues to be carried out by Erika Érsek, M.A.

 Purpose

-The collection makes new study objects available to research.
+The collection makes new objects of study available to researchers.
 Inaccessible facilities and areas can be viewed, inspections can be prepared and followed up.
 In this way, location-independent studies are possible on a national and international level.
-An expansion of the collection of plants beyond Baden-Württemberg should facilitate comparative studies.
-For the protection of historical monuments, the 3D digitised material offers a new way of inventorying technical cultural monuments, and the collection can also raise public awareness of technical cultural assets.
+An expansion of the collection of facilities beyond Baden-Württemberg should facilitate comparative studies.
+For monument conservation, the 3D digital copies offer a new way of inventorying technical cultural monuments, and the collection can also raise public awareness of technical cultural monuments, and the collection can also raise public awareness of technical cultural monuments - see a short video by the Baden-Württemberg State Office for Monument Conservation:

 Example object

-As an example object, the lower waterworks of the Schwetzingen castle from the 18th century was first scanned - a cultural monument of particular importance.
+The Lower Waterworks of Schwetzingen Palace from the 18th century was scanned as an example object - a cultural monument of particular importance.

-The Lower Waterworks (built between 1762 and 1765) used to supply the watercourses and water features of the palace garden in addition to the Upper Waterworks.
-Both plants were built by Nicolas de Pigage, the garden director of the Electoral Palatinate at that time.
-The irrigation technology of the Versailles castle garden served as a model.
-The waterworks are currently being renovated and will then be opened to visitors.
+The Lower Waterworks (built between 1762 and 1765) used to supply the watercourses and water features of the palace gardens alongside the Upper Waterworks.
+Both facilities were built by Nicolas de Pigage, the director of gardens for the Electoral Palatinate at the time.
+The irrigation technology of the Versailles Palace Gardens served as a model.
+Following the digital documentation, the waterworks were renovated and opened to visitors.